-The menace that Brutus comes to perceive in Caesar is not the man’s tyrannical personality traits.
-“To speak truth of Caesar,” he says — in the very soliloquy in which he convinces himself Caesar must die, “I have not known when his affections sway’d / More than his reason.”
-Brutus despairs at Caesar’s ascendancy, fearing the future abuses that a leader so universally admired and applauded might hypothetically be tempted to commit. (“So Caesar may; / Then lest me may, [let us] prevent.”)
-He knows this won’t fly as a political argument — acknowledging, at least to himself, that “the quarrel / Will bear no colour for the thing it is.”
-He takes it for granted that ordinary political opposition is futile.
+This last point is crucial, for making sense of the play Shakespeare wrote.
+It’s not for tyrannical personality traits that Brutus comes to see in Caesar a menace to the republic.
+“To speak truth of Caesar,” he says — in the soliloquy in which he persuades himself to join the conspiracy, “I have not known when his affections sway’d / More than his reason.”
+What makes Brutus fear for Rome’s safety – so he tells himself, anyway – is simply that Caesar is peerless, in every sense of that word.
+The menace is hypothetical, consisting in what future abuses that any leader so universally admired and applauded might at length be tempted to commit. (“So Caesar may; / Then lest me may, [let us] prevent.”)
+Brutus knows very well this won’t fly as a political argument — “the quarrel / Will bear no colour for the thing it is.”
+He takes it for granted that normal political opposition, on grounds such as this, is futile.
+Desperate measures are called for.

 3. It actually isn’t true that everything said onstage is from Shakespeare.
 The production’s vaunted fidelity to Shakespeare’s text is limited to the lines spoken by the named characters; Eustis gives himself greater license with the anonymous persons who stand in for the populace — appearing onstage in crowds, and sometimes shouting from the audience.
 Especially in the latter third of the play, with Trump/Caesar gone from the scene, these extras serve as the bearers of the play’s topical reference, and do so verbally.
 They carry signs recognizable from anti-Trump demonstrations of the past half-year (“Resist!”).
 And they chant: “This is what democracy looks like.”